Someshdiwan/JavaEvolution-Learning-Growing-Mastering/site/index.md

 Want to improve this project or add features?
 Check out this [CONTRIBUTING.md](https://github.com/Someshdiwan/JavaEvolution-Learning-Growing-Mastering/blob/master/CONTRIBUTING.md)

-This site is open-source and built with ❤️ by developers for developers.
+This site is open-source and built with ❤️

 ---